Contiki review: A tour company for travelers ages to 18 to 35

 Communication

-Once you book, you can sign into My Contiki (on the Contiki homepage, look for the Traveler log in link at the top right) and see all your information.
+Once you book, you can sign into the My Contiki Travel Portal (on the Contiki homepage, look for the Traveler log-in link at the top right) and see all your information.
 About three weeks before your departure date, Contiki will send you all your documentation via email.

 If you’ve already traveled with Contiki, just check the “Past Passenger” box at checkout and you’ll receive 5% off.